greiter18/War/README.md

 ## Overview

 War is the class card game where 2 players square off with each others top card of their deck.
-Who ever has the higher of the cards collect their opponents card and then both cards go to the bottom of the winners deck.
-First player to lose all of their cards loses the match and the other player is granted title of winner.
+Who ever has the higher of the cards collect their opponent's card and then both cards go to the bottom of the winners deck.
+First player to lose all of their cards, loses the match and the other player is granted title of winner.

 ## Features